addrummond/mlm/manual/manual.md

 Due to careful use of low energy sleep modes, the battery drains very slowly when the meter is not in use.

-The meter cannot be woken up by pressing the left or right pads.

 ## Basic operation